denisbosire/jsonapi-installer/README.md

 # jsonapi-installer
-Use to setup the jsonapi demo plugin for inpsyde
+Use to setup the jsonapi demo plugin for inpsyde *(access to the private repo required)*
-# download composer.json
+## Download composer.json
 Navigate to your WP root directory, then download composer.json `wget https://github.com/denisbosire/jsonapi-installer/blob/main/composer.json`